JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 Click on the “**Priors**” tab.
 Here, prior probability distributions can be specified for all model parameters.
 Because we have so far selected the simple Jukes-Cantor model, not many parameters are listed.
 You’ll see two rows, one row for the type of the diversification model (**Tree.t**) where currently the “Yule Model” (the Yule process) is selected, and one row for the specified prior probability for the only parameter of this model, the “**birthRate**” parameter (*i.e.*, the speciation rate).

 Click on the drop-down menu that currently says “**Yule Model**”.
 Select the “**Birth Death Model**” instead to assume speciation as well as extinction.
 You’ll see that an additional row has been added.
 The second row now is for the “**BDBirthRate**” and the third is for the **“BDDeathRate**”, both rates are estimated during the analysis.
-Note that in BEAST 2, these parameters do not correspond to the speciation ( $λ$ ) and extinction ( $μ$ ) rates directly.
-Instead, the “BDBirthRate” is the so-called “net diversification rate” which is the difference between the speciation rate and the extinction rate ( $λ-μ$ ), and the “BDDeathRate” is the “relative extinction rate, the ratio between extinction and speciation ( $μ/λ$ ).

 <details>
- <summary>Current prior constraints for the BDDeathRate and BDBirthRate (click here)</summary>
+ <summary>Background: BDDeathRate and BDBirthRate and their prior constraints (click here)</summary>

 --------

+In BEAST 2, the BDBirthRate and the BDDeathRate do not correspond to the speciation ( $λ$ ) and extinction ( $μ$ ) rates directly.
+Instead, the “BDBirthRate” is the so-called “net diversification rate” which is the difference between the speciation rate and the extinction rate ( $λ-μ$ ), and the “BDDeathRate” is the “relative extinction rate, the ratio between extinction and speciation ( $μ/λ$ ).
 Click on the **triangle** next to "**BDDeathRate**" to see the prior constrains.
 The relative extinction rate is typically constrained to lie between 0 and 1, because if it was greater than 1, this would mean that the extinction rate is greater than the speciation rate, and in such a case, clades would go extinct rather than diversify.
 Also click on the **triangle** next to **BDBirthRate**.
 This rate has an entirely uninformative uniform probability distribution with a lower limit of 0 and an unrealistically high upper limit of 10,000.
 The unit for this is “net diversification per branch per million years” meaning that the upper limit could only be reached if we had a phylogeny in which several ten thousands of species would have evolved each million years.
 Clearly this is not the case.
 Nevertheless, for now we leave the uninformative prior probability as it is.

 --------
 </details>

-<kbd>![](./img/beauti_004.png)</kbd>

 Now, click on the “**+ Add Prior**” button below the two rows.
 This will allow the specification of clades (called “taxon sets” by BEAST 2) that can then be constrained to be monophyletic and/or to be of a certain age (MCRA prior, which stands for “most recent common ancestor”).
 Select the “**MCRA prior**”.

+<kbd>![](./img/beauti_004.png)</kbd>

 A pop-up window will appear, in which you can select a name for a clade as well as species to be included in the clade.
 In the top field of the pop-up window, specify “**all**” as the “**Taxon Set label**”.
 Leave the “Filter” field empty.
 In the field at the bottom left of the pop-up window **select all the species** (command-A) and click the “**>>**” button to move them into the ingroup of the clade, the window to the right.
 Then, click “**OK**”.
 We have now defined a clade that contains all species.
 We did so because this now allows us to constrain the age of the root of the phylogeny.

 <kbd>![](./img/beauti_005.png)</kbd>